bladesu/cross_compilation_vscode_dev/workspace/orange_pi/README.md

 For OrangePi OnePlus/Lite2/3, the folder is OrangePiH6_Linux4.9 or OrangePiH6_mainline.
 ```

-2. You can easier to control the official released tool by change config file (script_to_container/config/config.properties) If you want to create BSP with linux 4.9 version for OrangePi OnePlus, fill the target name with OrangePiH6_Linux4.9 which is the same as the directory to be create.
+2. You can easier to control the official released tool by change config file (contents-to-loaded-in-container/config/config.properties) If you want to create BSP with linux 4.9 version for OrangePi OnePlus, fill the target name with OrangePiH6_Linux4.9 which is the same as the directory to be create.

-Run scripts:
+### Run scripts:

 1. To run VS code, on the current folder run:

 ```
-# The folder is
+# The folder is workspace/orange_pi, run "code" here.
-# workspace/orange_pi
 code .
 ```
 2. VS code will find container configuration file inside, choose "Reopen in container".